bcolborn/joy-division-annotated/lyrics/_closer/06_heart-and-soul.md

 - I'll observe with a pitiful eye
 - And humble ask for forgiveness
 - A request well beyond you and I
-- Heart and soul, one will burn (2)
+- Heart and soul, one will burn
+- Heart and Soul, one will burn
+{:.verse}

 - An abyss that lasted creation
 - A circus complete with all fools